 (12) Control, restrict, and regulate by rationing,

 freezing, use of quotas, prohibitions on shipments, price fixing, allocation or other means, the use, sale or distribution of food, feed, fuel, clothing and other commodities, materials, goods, or services; and perform and exercise any other functions, powers, and duties as may be necessary to promote and secure the safety and protection of the civilian population.

 (13) During the continuance of any disaster the

 Governor is commander-in-chief of the organized and unorganized militia and of all other forces available for emergency duty.
-To the greatest extent practicable, the Governor shall delegate or assign command authority to do so by orders issued at the time of the disaster.
+To the greatest extent practicable, the Governor shall delegate or assign authority to the Director to manage, coordinate, and direct all resources by orders issued at the time of the disaster.